 While the Jewish Fraternity (AEPi), and Sorority (Sigma AEPi) are a critical part of Hillel of Northern Nevada, there are other student groups both established and new.

 AEPi is Nevada’s only Jewish fraternity.
-If you are interested in more information about AEPi, please visit the link above.
-AEPi Upsilon Nu 760 Nevada Street Reno, NV 89436
+If you are interested in more information about AEPi, please visit the named hyperlink above.

 Ba’Houtz means “outside” in Hebrew and that is exactly where this student group likes to be.
 Students establish meaningful relationships with each other as both individuals and as a community through the Hillel hikes, camping trips and other outdoor activities.
 The events build enduring relationships, promote the enjoyment of nature, and some of our amazing natural features and views.
 No one gets left behind and everyone is welcome!

 This student participation challah bake precedes a Friday Hillel Shabbat meal.
 A collaboration Challah bake between Hillel and the community Chabad happens each semester on the Thursday preceding the collaborative Shabbat meal with Chabad of Northern Nevada.